GabeDuarteM/youtube-autoclose-ads/README.md

 # Youtube Autoclose Ads
 Chrome extension to automatically close youtube ads after an amount of time (default: 5 seconds)

+## Download
+This extension is available on the [Chrome Webstore](https://chrome.google.com/webstore/detail/youtube-autoclose-ads/mppjhhbajcciljocgbadbhbgphjfdmhj).

 ## Why not just use a normal ad-block?

 An ad-block completly removes all sorts of ads on youtube, making the video creator not get any money with monetization.